z3nz/my-jsql/README.md

 ```

 ## About
-This module depends on the [mysql](https://www.npmjs.com/package/mysql) module.
+This module depends **heavily** on the [mysql](https://www.npmjs.com/package/mysql) module.
 It allows you to run basic SQL querys just by passing objects and you don't have to worry about escaping the variables.

 ## Basic Usage
 Here are some examples